-Because tracking your numbers is vital to long-term care, keeping a record is very important.
-If you’re comfortable with writing down your numbers in a notebook or paper journal, you may want a more streamlined machine that only reads, not records, readings.
-However, if you know you’ll be on the go and have a hard time keeping track of a journal, look for a meter that has memory options.
-Some meters create logs you can then retrieve and journal at a later time.
-Even more advanced, some meters create a downloadable file that syncs with your computer and can be emailed to your doctor or nurse educator.
+Tracking your blood glucose numbers is vital to long-term care, so keeping a record is important.
+If you’re comfortable with writing down your numbers in a notebook, you may want a more streamlined machine that only takes readings and doesn’t record them.
+However, if you know you’ll be on the go and have a hard time keeping track of the numbers, look for a meter that has memory options.
+Some meters create logs that you can retrieve at a later time.
+Even better, some meters create a downloadable file that syncs with your computer and can be emailed to your doctor or nurse.

 Do you want any special features?

-If you know you’ll be carrying this meter with you a lot, you may want a more compact option.
-If you have a hard time holding on to smaller models, you may prefer one of the larger meters with easier-to-use strips.
-People with impaired vision may prefer to use a meter that has an easy-to-read screen.
+If you know you’ll be carrying this meter with you while on the go, you may want a compact option.
+If you have a hard time holding on to small models, you may prefer a large meter with strips that are easier to use.
+People with impaired vision may prefer a meter that has an easy-to-read screen or verbal commands and prompts.
 Colorful options are available for children, as are models with backlighting on the screen, which makes reading at night easier.
 Other special features include: